johnpuddephatt/hidinginplainsight/src/cinemas/the-colleseum.md

   transferred his operation New Century Picture to the Assembly Rooms.
 Moving pictures were so successful theer that he bought the freehold of the Coliseum and turned it into Leeds’ first full time cinema.
 It was called The Gaumont from 1938 until 1961.
+The Gaumont was a Bingo Hall until 1969, we're not sure what happened to it during the 1970s and 80s but it was back in action as a concert venue known as the Town & Country Club between 1992 and 2000 then it was Creation nightclub until 2007.
+Now the premises are known as the O2 Academy.

   Sources: \

   Leeds Cinemas Remembered by Robert Preedy\

-  The distribution of picture halls in Leeds, 1910 to 1939 by Nick Redfern
+  The distribution of picture halls in Leeds, 1910 to 1939 by Nick Redfern\

+  Leodis
 ---